We hope that you enjoy exploring what we are doing in Year 4

 At the end of this topic, the children will hopefully have built an understanding of confidentiality and managing risk, solving disputes and conflicts amongst themselves and respecting different opinions.

 The Ancient Romans

-In Computing, we have worked on our Word processing, PowerPoint and Publisher skills.
-We have learnt how to insert and resize images, copy and paste, screenshot and print in various formats.
-We will continue to work on our coding skills and using the program 'Logo'.We will also be taking time to discuss E-safety issues and the importance of keeping your personal information safe online.
+In Computing, throughout the year, the children will develop their Word processing, PowerPoint and Publisher skills.
+They will learn how to insert and resize images, copy and paste, screenshot and print in various formats.
+They will also learn how to use email.
+The children will continue to develop their coding skills, using the program 'CodeforLife'.
+As a class, we will also be continuing to discuss E-safety issues and the importance of keeping our personal information safe online.